SAP-samples/connecting-systems-services-integration-suite-codejam/prerequisites.md

 ## Software

+### Web browser

-* A web browser supported by the SAP Integration Suite[^1]: For the UIs of the service, the following browsers are supported on Microsoft Windows PCs and, where mentioned below, on macOS.
+A web browser supported by the SAP Integration Suite[^1]: For the UIs of the service, the following browsers are supported on Microsoft Windows PCs and, where mentioned below, on macOS.
 Note that, however, certain limitations might apply for specific browsers:

     Cloud Integration has been tested using the following browsers:
     - Google Chrome (latest version)